22.2 F

 In this section, we will generate our key using the ssh-keygen tool.
 OpenSSH and ssh-keygen are included by default on Linux and MacOS.

-Run the command below to generate a new key using the ssh-keygen tool.
+Run the command below to generate a new key using the Ed25519 encryption algorithm.

 When prompted for the file name, press Enter to use the default name and path.
 SSH keys are usually stored in the ~/.ssh/ directory.